 Select, don’t compress is a piece of advice I heard many times over my video career, doing both news and advertising.
 This means that you pick one, possibly two main points.
 You don’t try to stuff everything into a short video.
 This method can allow you to go into some detail on the point you are trying to make while saving some information for another video.

-NOW LET’S STUDY SOME HIGH QUALITY EXAMPLES
+NOW LET’S STUDY SOME HIGH QUALITY EXAMPLES OF TELEVISION CHARACTER MARKETING

 The Apple Corporation developed an ad campaign known as “Get a Mac” with characters named Mac and PC.
 These characters personified the products mentioned in the Apple commercials.
 Mac is cool and hip.
 PC is a nerd.
 This hugely successful campaign ran for years with a total of 66 spots.
 The video below has all 66.
 Watch a few.
 I think it is a perfect example of characters personifying the product.